meteor/meteor/content/testing.md

 Our reusable components were a natural fit for a unit test; similarly our smart components tend to require an integration test to really be exercised properly, as the job of a smart component is to bring data together and supply it to a reusable component.

 In the [Todos](https://github.com/meteor/todos) example app, we have an integration test for the `Lists_show_page` smart component.
-This test simply ensures that when the correct data is present in the database, the template renders correctly -- that it is gathering the correct data as we expect.
+This test ensures that when the correct data is present in the database, the template renders correctly -- that it is gathering the correct data as we expect.
 It isolates the rendering tree from the more complex data subscription part of the Meteor stack.
 If we wanted to test that the subscription side of things was working in concert with the smart component, we'd need to write a [full app integration test](#full-app-integration-test).

 [`imports/ui/components/client/todos-item.tests.js`](https://github.com/meteor/todos/blob/master/imports/ui/components/client/todos-item.tests.js):